polarfire-soc/polarfire-soc-bare-metal-examples/mpfs-mac-simple-test/README.md

 --------------------------------------------------------------------------------
 This example project can be used on PolarFire SoC FPGA family hardware platforms.

 There are configurations that need to be set for this example project.
 The configurations are categorized into hardware and software configurations.

-The hardware configurations are located in ./src/boards/<target_board> folder.
+The hardware configurations are located in the ./src/boards/<target_board>/<platform_config> folder.

-The default software configurations are stored under .src/platform/platform_config_reference folder.
+The default software configurations are stored under the .src/platform/platform_config_reference folder.

+If you need to change the software configurations, you are advised to create a new folder to replicate this folder under the ./src/boards directory and do the modifications there.
+It would look like:
+./src/boards/<target_board>/platform_config

-The include files in the "./src/boards/<target_board>/soc_config" folder define the hardware configurations such as clocks.
+The include files in the "./src/boards/<target_board>/fpga_design_config" folder define the hardware configurations such as clocks.
 You must make sure that the configurations in this example project match the actual configurations of your target Libero design that you are using to test this example project.
-If you need to change the software configurations, you are advised to create a new folder to replicate this folder under the ./src/boards directory and do the modifications there.
-It would look like ./src/boards/<target_board>/platform_config

 The include files in the "platform_config" folder define the software configurations such as how many harts are being used in the software, what is the tick rate of the internal timer of each hart.
 These configurations have no dependency on the hardware configurations in "soc_config" folder.
 Note that changing these software configurations may require a change in your application code.

 ## Executing project on the PolarFire SoC hardware
-This application can be used on PolarFire hardware platform as well e.g. Icicle Kit.
+This application can be used on PolarFire SoC hardware platform as well e.g. Icicle Kit.
 In this case, the MMUART0 must be connected to a host PC.
 The host PC must connect to the serial port using a terminal emulator such as Tera Term or PuTTY or the SoftConsole built-in terminal view.

 Build the project and launch the debug configuration named "mpfs-mac-simple-test hw all-harts debug" which is configured for PolarFire SoC hardware platform.